zopefoundation/ZODB/doc/reference/storages.rst

   provides replication from one database to another.
 It's most commonly used with ZEO.
-With ZRS, you create a ZRS primary database around a :class:`~ZODB.FileStorage.FileStorage.FileStorage` and in a separate process, you creatre a ZRS secondary storage around any :interface:`storage <ZODB.interfaces.IStorage>`.
+With ZRS, you create a ZRS primary database around a :class:`~ZODB.FileStorage.FileStorage.FileStorage` and in a separate process, you create a ZRS secondary storage around any :interface:`storage <ZODB.interfaces.IStorage>`.
 As transactions are committed on the primary, they're copied asynchronously to secondaries.